chung-leong/array-router/README.md

 ## Changing route during rendering

-Normally, you would make changes to `parts` or `query` inside an event handler.
+Normally, you would make changes to `parts` or `query` inside event handlers.
 You can change them while a component is rendering if you must.
-To do so, you need to use replacing:
+To do so, you need to use [`replacing`](./doc/replacing.md):

 ```js
 function ProjectPage() {